 - Test with tools like Google’s Mobile-Friendly Test or BrowserStack to ensure smooth performance.

-2. Boring copy and content
+2. Boring Copy and Content

 Simply put, if your content doesn’t spark interest, your website sucks and will fail to turn visitors into loyal customers.